 My first visit to Bryce Canyon was with family, and we stayed along the top rim.
 It was a magnificent site to see all the hoodoos standing tall along the slopes of the canyon walls from above.
 I did not even consider meandering down inside until I saw a few people inside the canyon.
 I may have asked my family if they wanted to venture down, I do not remember, but I know we did not go.
 The views were good enough for my first visit to Bryce Canyon.

 On my second trip to Bryce Canyon, I had an agenda to hike down into the canyon and see what was below.
-I was traveling with friends who I knew would be up for the adventure into the canyon and then down we went.
-It was like a whole other world down in the canyon and until you looked up at the hoodoos, you did not actually know how far you have gone.
-It was an incredible journey and I highly recommend it to those who want a little adventure.
+I was traveling with friends, who I knew would be up for the adventure into the canyon, and then down we went.
+It was like a whole other world down in the canyon, and until you looked up at the hoodoos, you did not actually know how far you had gone.
+It was an incredible journey, and I highly recommend it to those who want a little adventure.